 General Education at Hesston College

 Hesston College offers students a well-integrated, comprehensive general education in the liberal arts.
 General education is the portion of the liberal arts curriculum in which all students engage.
-General education at Hesston College is at the center of a curriculum designed to examine the totality of what it means to be human.
+General education at Hesston College is at the center of a curriculum designed to examine what it means to be human.
 Different disciplines offer diverse perspectives on how humans construct meaning.
 The task of general education is to prepare students for purposeful participation within a rapidly changing world and church.
 The following areas of emphasis characterize general education at Hesston College:

 - Developing skills that mark an educated person